Dry Pipe Sprinklers

 Properties that are heated will most often use a wet pipe system, as they do not require the more complex and costly dry pipe system.
 However, its not only unheated areas that are the most appropriate for a dry system – water-sensitive areas are also good candidates.
 Furthermore, the dry system works well in active areas where exposed piping runs the risk of collision, such as with a forklift or other heavy machinery that could rupture a pipe on impact.
 While water will eventually come out of a ruptured dry pipe, the system can typically be shut down in time to prevent flooding, and repairs can be made to damaged areas.

 Dry pipe system repair and maintenance for a variety of industries

-Regardless of what industry you’re in, your dry pipe system has somewhat complex parts that need to be regularly maintained.
-Some dry pipe systems are under constant air pressure, which is frequently nitrogen.
+Regardless of what industry you’re in, your dry pipe system has complex parts that need to be regularly maintained.
+Some dry pipe systems are under constant air pressure.
 Most systems have 1 psi of air pressure keeping up to 6 psi of water pressure behind the valve.
-Once the air/gas is released, the water is allowed to take its place and flow to the sprinklers.
+Once the air/gas is released, the water flows to the sprinklers.
 The dry pipe valve is actually a simple concept, yet there are different options that must be considered with repair and maintenance.

 Advantages and disadvantages to using a dry pipe fire sprinkler system

 The most obvious advantage to using a dry pipe system is that it can be used in a building where freezing is a possibility.
 From unheated warehouses and attics to exposed landings and loading dock areas – they all benefit from the protection of a dry pipe system.
 Furthermore, dry pipe systems are a huge advantage to properties that have contents that are water sensitive.